svenvg93/svenvg93.github.io/_posts/2025-05-15-setup-ansible.md

 ssh-copy-id user@your-server-ip
 ```

-Now verify it works:
+Then test your connection:

 ```bash
 ssh user@your-server-ip
 ```

-If you’re logged in without being prompted for a password, you’re ready.
+If you’re logged in without a password prompt, you're ready to automate.

-## Structuring Your Homelab Ansible Project
+## Project Structure

-Here's a simple directory layout to manage your homelab infrastructure:
+Here’s a basic layout for organizing your Ansible project:

 ```
 homelab-ansible/